 3. Have a good elevator pitch

-The question you will get asked most is “What do you do”.
-You know this is going to be asked, so have a good answer.
+The question you will get most is, “What do you do?”.
+You know this will be asked, so have a good answer.

 It can help to have an answer that is both easy to explain and understand.
 One option here is to say something that is more of a value statement.
 This would be a one-sentence statement that says how you help more so than mentioning what you sell.
 For example: